emmajanedrews/base-template/_posts/2014-01-14-what-can-we-expect-for-our-northern-virginia-real-estate-market-in-2014.md

 youtube_alternate_image:
 youtube_code: CrdWnpfIe58
 ---

-{% include youtube.html %}
-Welcome back and Happy New Year!
+{% include youtube.html %}Welcome back and Happy New Year!
 The real estate market had a great 2013.
 With low inventory and low interest rates, homes were flying off the market.
 Toward the end of the year, though, we saw interest rates increase a bit and home sales slow.
 So what can we expect from 2014?

 2014 will bring about a stable market.
 We don't expect to see the increase in prices as we did in 2013.
 The Federal Reserve is also expected to pull back on it's bond purchasing which means interest rates will increase.
 While we don't know when exactly, we do predict they will hit 5%.